Updated December 2022

 That involves assessing training needs, organizing workshops, creating training materials, and evaluating the results of each initiative.

-☑️ Salaries: According to PayScale, training and development managers in Canada earn a median salary of about $75,000.
+According to PayScale, training and development managers in Canada earn a median salary of about $80,000.
+The most experienced and talented managers make $107,000 or more.

 HR CAREER #4: HUMAN RESOURCES GENERALIST